embeddedartistry/arduino-printf/README.md

 And your prototype will be used instead of the library's version.

+## Disabling Specific Formats

+If memory footprint is critical, floating point, exponential and 'long long' support and can be turned off via the `PRINTF_DISABLE_SUPPORT_FLOAT`, `PRINTF_DISABLE_SUPPORT_EXPONENTIAL` and `PRINTF_DISABLE_SUPPORT_LONG_LONG` compiler switches.
+You must define these symbols in the build system.

 ## Examples

 Multiple examples are provided with this library in the [examples/](examples/) folder.